ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 • Locate the appliance on a smooth and flat surface to avoid excessive noise and vibration.

 • This air conditioner is equipped with castors.
-Castors should slide at smooth and flat ground.
+Castors should slide on smooth and flat ground.

 • Do not install near stairs or steps.